Skip to Content

 Alaska

 Alaska is famous for its jade specimens.
 However, you can find amber specimens here as well.
-In northwest Alaska, for example, you can find amber at Point Barrow, in some of the beach deposits.
+In northwest Alaska, for example, you can find amber in some beach deposits at Point Barrow.

 You can try your luck at the Aleutians East Borough, especially at the Fox Islands, or you can visit the Matanuska-Susitna Borough to find amber.
-The Matanuska Valley is an incredible region where you may find amber as well.
+The Matanuska Valley is an incredible region where you may also find amber.

 Some other regions where amber is found in Alaska include the Fairhaven Mining District and Chicago Creek, especially the Chicago Creek Coal Mine.